An Investment Worth Making

 in addition to standard tuition and fees

-Your student will work 1-on-1 with our reading specialist, who has completed certifications in Orton Gillingham, Wilson and Lindamood.
+Your student will work 1-on-1 with our reading specialist, who has completed certifications in Orton Gillingham, Wilson and Lindamood-Bell LIPS.

 Castle Hill Counseling

-in addition to standard tuition and fees - Cost Covered by most insurance providers.
+in addition to standard tuition and fees - Please request a quote

 Castle Hill has the knowledge to create and implement the clinical ‘road map’ that we will address the challenges that you, your family and your child are facing.
 Castle Hill uses a non-traditional clinical approach that is focused on renewing and strengthening relationships through communication, learning, understanding and a solutions-based approach.
 Learn more at https://www.castlehillcounseling.com/services